brianc/node-postgres/README.md

 - looks reasonable
 - does not break backwards compatibility

-If your change involves breaking backwards compatibility please please point that out in the pull request & we can discuss & plan when and how to release it and what type of documentation or communicate it will require.
+If your change involves breaking backwards compatibility please please point that out in the pull request & we can discuss & plan when and how to release it and what type of documentation or communication it will require.

 ## Troubleshooting and FAQ